 At Smile Builders Pediatric Dentistry, we like providing our young patients with conservative yet effective care.
-When a tooth has extreme tooth decay that is approaching the pulp of the tooth, our dentists and team may recommend that your child get a temporary filling.
+When a tooth has extreme tooth decay that is approaching the pulp of the tooth, our dentist and team may recommend that your child get a temporary filling.
 This treatment is a unique method that essentially helps heal your child’s damaged tooth.
-If you are interested in learning more about helping your child get a temporary dental filling in Tampa, Florida, call 813-880-0100.
-Dr. Robyn Lesser, Dr. Donna Nichols and Dr. Ashley Tate can help you determine if this treatment is right for your needs.
+If you are interested in learning more about helping your child get a temporary dental filling in Dunedin, Florida, call 727-285-8184.
+Dr. Robyn Lesser can help you determine if this treatment is right for your needs.

 A temporary filling, also called a sedative filling or pulp cap, is a restoration that is used when decay is approaching the tooth pulp but hasn’t caused damage to the pulp.
 In this restoration, our team will drill the cavity to remove decay, the same way we would for a traditional dental filling.
 We will then clean the area and coat it with a medicated, sedative material.
 Our team will then place a temporary filling over the medicated material.
 The temporary filling strengthens the tooth and allows your child to eat and speak normally.